BREAKING: South Dakota AG barred from future office after impeachment

 The prosecution played a series of video clips during their closing arguments that showed Ravnsborg's shifting account of his phone use during interviews with criminal investigators.
 The attorney general at first outright denied he had been using his phone while driving, but then acknowledged he had been looking at his phone minutes before the crash.

-Ravnsborg has maintained that he did nothing wrong and cast the impeachment trial as a chance to clear himself.
-He resolved the criminal case last year by pleading no contest to a pair of traffic misdemeanors, including making an illegal lane change and using a phone while driving, and was fined by a judge.
+Ravnsborg resolved the criminal case last year by pleading no contest to a pair of traffic misdemeanors, including making an illegal lane change and using a phone while driving, and was fined by a judge.

-He appeared in the Senate chamber Tuesday but did not testify.
-His defense attorney answered senators' questions.

-The attorney general’s defense focused its arguments on the implications of impeachment during opening statements Tuesday, imploring lawmakers to consider the implications of their decision on the function of state government.
-Ravnsborg tapped Ross Garber, a legal analyst and law professor at Tulane University who specializes in impeachment proceedings.
+The attorney general’s defense focused its arguments on the implications of impeachment, imploring lawmakers to consider the implications of their decision on the function of state government.
+Ross Garber, a legal analyst and law professor at Tulane University who specializes in impeachment proceedings, told senators to impeach would be “undoing the will of the voters.”

-“This is undoing the will of the voters,” Garber told the Senate.
-“Make no mistake, that’s what you’re considering doing.”

 Ravnsborg was driving home from a political fundraiser after dark on Sept.
 12, 2020, on a state highway in central South Dakota when his car struck “something,” according to a transcript of his 911 call afterward.
 He later said it might have been a deer or other animal.